Myosotis-co/Myosotis-backend/README.md

 ## Initialize database through git backup

-1. Remove previous volumes using `docker compose down --volumes`
+1. Remove previous volumes using `docker compose -p myosotis -f docker-compose.dev.yml down --volumes`
 2. Generate personal token in settings
 3. Use your own git repository for storing backup and put it to the `env-docker` file as the `GIT_REPO`
 4. In the project `docker/db` create the `git.token` file